PHBS/MLF/past-years/2017.M3/Project_List.md

 * [YedaDu](https://github.com/YedaDu/PHBS_TQFML_Project) [x4]: Idiosyncratic Market Value Factor: explaining market value by machine learning methods
 * [UvoChow](https://github.com/UvoChow/PHBS_TQFML/tree/master/Project) [x1]: Sentiment Analysis of Guba Forum
 * [ansonwongphbs](https://github.com/ansonwongphbs/PHBS_TQFML) [x1]: TBA

+# Course Project Guideline
+* Report should be consist of one description `.md` and (possibly many) python notebooks `.ipynb`.  ( `.pdf`, `.ppt`, `.doc` __NOT__ accepted.)
+* In `.md` report,
+  * You may update your proposal file.
+  * briefly describe your motivation, goal, data source, result and conclusion.
+  * A few figure or table for summary is recommended.
+  * Use links to data or `.ipynb` files ([example report from last  year](https://github.com/JiayuCai/2016.M3.TQF-ML.cross-currecy-basis))
+* In `.ipynb`,
+  * Put command cell and edit cell (comments) in a balanced way.
+(Do not only put code!)
+  * Put a brief table of contents with links (example: __PML__)
+  * You may breakdown code into several `.ipynb` files by function (e.g., data cleaning, learning, result analysis).
+In that case, make sure to __save__ intermediate result into file so that I can run the later steps (result analysis) without running previous steps (data cleaning, learning).
+  * The use of `.py` file should be strictly restricted to function or class only.
+(Do not put any learning procedure in `.py`)
+  * I should be able to reproduce the result from your code.
+Your code should run with no error.
+Code with error will be severely deduct your score.
+Make sure to run your code in a new session.
+* Other considerations:
+  * Make sure the workload within team is balanced.
+(Add your team members to collaborators, each team members committ codes, etc)
+  * There should be no secret component (e.g., stock trading strategy)
+  * Creativive (out-of-textbook) ideas are recommended for better result or result analysis
+* Deadline for updating report is __5.8 Tues Midnight (11:59 PM)__